50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element.
-It is calculated based on the combination of selectors used to target an element, with higher specificity values overriding lower ones.
+With greater specificity values superseding lesser ones, it is determined by combining the selectors used to target an element.
+Understanding specificity is essential for managing conflicts and ensuring that the intended styles are consistently applied across elements.

 57. What is the aspect-ratio property in CSS3 used for?
 Provide examples.